 The Ultimate Travel Checklist

-This is everything I have learned to take with me, or note down before I go anywhere.
+This is everything I have learned to take with me or note down before I go anywhere.
 It has helped me tremendously while planning and while abroad.
 I hope it helps you too!

-Of note, I’m assuming a one week to ten-day vacation here.
+Of note, I’m assuming a one-week to ten-day vacation here.
 I have tips below on how to handle longer trips.
 So keep reading!

 Destination Planning Checklist

 First things first, you have to choose a spot for your trip.
-Each time you take a vacation will be different based on your bucket list and also on your travel budget.
+Each time you take a vacation will be different based on your bucket list and travel budget.
 The time of year can also affect your destination as different parts of the world have different travel peak times.

 So to choose your destination: